Final Papers- submit by October 23, 2020

 - The print program and conference app will indicate that your final paper is available to conference attendees upon request.

 - Submission Deadline: Submit your final conference paper NO LATER THAN 5 P.M.
 EST on the date of the deadline posted at the top of this page.

 - Find your Abstract ID#: The Abstract # for every paper can be found in the conference schedule and in the conference app schedule.

-- If you are unable to make the October 8 deadline, please do finish your paper in advance of the conference.
+- If you are unable to make the published deadline, please finish your paper in advance of the conference.
 You can still present the research if a final edited version isn’t finished.
-It just won't be noted in the conference program as having been finished prior to October 8.
+It just won't be noted in the conference program as having been finished prior to the deadline.
 We suggest letting the audience in your session know the paper is available and they can use the conference app messaging system (or a direct email message to you) to ask for a copy of the paper.

 Final Paper Format